5241P - Reporting Improper Governmental Action (Whistleblower Protection) Procedure

 - “Emergency” means a circumstance that if not immediately changed may cause damage to persons or property.
 Employees are encouraged to report instances which they believe constitute governmental misconduct.

 Employees who become of aware of actions that they believe constitute improper governmental action should raise the issue first with their supervisor.
-Where the employee reasonably believes the improper governmental action involves his or her supervisor, the employee may raise the issue directly with the superintendent or the person whom the superintendent has designated to receive reports of improper governmental action.
+Where the employee reasonably believes the improper governmental action involves their supervisor, the employee may raise the issue directly with the superintendent or the person whom the superintendent has designated to receive reports of improper governmental action.
 If requested by the supervisor or superintendent/designee, the employee will submit a written report to the supervisor or superintendent/designee, stating in detail the basis for the employee’s belief that an improper governmental action has occurred.

 In case of emergency where the employee believes that damage to persons or property may result if action is not taken immediately, or where the employee has a legal obligation to report (for instance, where child abuse is suspected), the employee will report the improper governmental action directly to the appropriate government agency with responsibility for investigating the improper action.